-- General License 12: authorizes US Persons, until 26 March 2022, to reject (instead of blocking) transactions involving: Otkritie, Sovcombank, VTB and any entity owned 50% or more, directly or indirectly, by these financial institutions. - General License 13: authorizes, through 23 June 2022, US persons to pay taxes, fees, or import duties, and purchase or receive permits, licenses, registrations, or certifications, the extent such transactions are prohibited by Directive 4 under EO 14024 provided such transactions are ordinarily incident and necessary to such persons' day-to-day operations in the Russian Federation.
-GL 13 does not authorize any debit to an account on the books of a US financial institution of the Central Bank or the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation. - General License 14: authorizes transactions prohibited by Directive 4 under EO 14024 involving the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation if the entity's sole function in the transaction is to act as an operator of a clearing and settlement system, provided that (i) there is no transfer of assets to or from any Directive 4 entity, unless separately authorized; and (ii) no Directive 4 entity is either a counterparty or a beneficiary to the transaction, unless separately authorized.
-GL 14 does not authorize any debit to an account on the books of a US financial institution of any Directive 4 entity. - General License 15: authorizes transactions prohibited by the Russian Harmful Foreign Activities Sanctions Regulations ("RuHSR") involving any entity owned 50% or more, directly or indirectly, by Alisher Burhanovich Usmanov that is not an SDN, unblocks all property interests of the blocked Usmanov entities, and authorizes debits to accounts on the books of US financial institutions of blocked Usmanov entities.
-GL 15 does not authorize any transactions otherwise prohibited by the RuHSR, including Alisher Burhanovich Usmanov, or his property interests, other than the blocked Usmanov entities.
+- General License 12: authorized US Persons, until 26 March 2022, to reject (instead of blocking) transactions involving: Otkritie, Sovcombank, VTB and any entity owned 50% or more, directly or indirectly, by these financial institutions. - General License 13: authorizes, through 23 June 2022, US persons to pay taxes, fees, or import duties, and purchase or receive permits, licenses, registrations, or certifications, the extent such transactions are prohibited by Directive 4 under EO 14024 provided such transactions are ordinarily incident and necessary to such persons' day-to-day operations in the Russian Federation.
+GL 13 does not authorize any debit to an account on the books of a US financial institution of the Central Bank or the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation. - General License 14: authorizes transactions prohibited by Directive 4 under EO 14024 involving the Central Bank of the Russian Federation, the National Wealth Fund of the Russian Federation, or the Ministry of Finance of the Russian Federation if the entity's sole function in the transaction is to act as an operator of a clearing and settlement system, provided that (1) there is no transfer of assets to or from any Directive 4 entity, unless separately authorized; and (2) no Directive 4 entity is either a counterparty or a beneficiary to the transaction, unless separately authorized.
+GL 14 does not authorize any debit to an account on the books of a US financial institution of any Directive 4 entity. - General License 15: authorizes transactions prohibited by the RuHSR involving any entity owned 50% or more, directly or indirectly, by Alisher Burhanovich Usmanov that is not an SDN, unblocks all property interests of the blocked Usmanov entities, and authorizes debits to accounts on the books of US financial institutions of blocked Usmanov entities.
+GL 15 does not authorize any transactions otherwise prohibited by the RuHSR, including Alisher Burhanovich Usmanov, or his property interests, other than the blocked Usmanov entities. - General License 21 (RuHSR): authorizes US Persons to engage in transactions ordinarily incident and necessary to the wind down of Sberbank CIB USA, Inc. or any entity owned 50% or more, directly or indirectly, by Sberbank CIB USA, Inc., including the processing and payment of salaries, severance, and expenses; payments to vendors and landlords; and closing of accounts, through 6 June 2022. - General License 22 (RuHSR): authorizes transactions ordinarily incident and necessary to the wind down of transactions involving Sberbank or any entity owned 50% or more, directly or indirectly, by Sberbank that are prohibited by EO 14024 through 12 April 2022.
+GL 22 does not authorize any transactions prohibited by Directive 2 under EO 14024.